 Henley Royal Regatta, Oxfordshire

 Straw hats and stripy blazers are the order of the day at Henley-on-Thames, where the rowing races – with 600-plus boats, often containing Olympic champion rowers – have been taking place on the river since 1839.
-A staggering half a million spectators watch the Henley Royal Regatta annually today.
+A staggering half a million spectators watch the Henley Royal Regatta annually but this year the event has sadly been cancelled because of the coronavirus crisis.

 The Championships, Wimbledon, London

-Wimbledon – time for Pimm’s and strawberries while watching some decent tennis at the oldest tournament in the world, played on outdoor grass courts.
-The dress code is aimed at players (mainly white) rather than spectators.
+Wimbledon is traditionally a time for Pimm’s and strawberries while watching some decent tennis at the oldest tournament in the world, played on outdoor grass courts.

 Cowes Week, Isle of Wight